Skip to main content

 Holiday Safety

-The majority of the 11 deaths reported were attributed to choking or asphyxiation associated with small parts, balls, or balloons.
-Among the ED-treated injuries, non-motorized scooters accounted for the largest share of injuries across all age groups – 35,400.
-Non-motorized scooters accounted for one in every 5 toy-related injuries to children aged 14 and younger.
+The majority of the 10 deaths reported were attributed to choking on small balls or crayons, drownings linked to flotation toys, entrapment inside a toy chest and ingestion of water beads.
+Among the ED-treated injuries, non-motorized scooters accounted for the largest share of injuries across all age groups – 53,000.
+Non-motorized scooters accounted for one in every five toy-related injuries to children younger than 15 years old.

-Consumers should not only “think safety” about what they buy for children but should also be vigilant about where gifts are purchased, especially online.
+Consumers should not only “think safety, start with safety” when shopping for children, be vigilant about where gifts are purchased, especially online.
 As e-commerce retailing continues to grow year-over-year for holiday sales, Chair Hoehn-Saric is urging caution when turning to online retail outlets.

 Toys: